CartoDB/pg_schema_triggers/README.md

                           trigger raises an exception, the LISTEN will not be permitted.

+	relation.create       New relation (table, view, index) has been created;
+	                      filters include "relkind" (t, v, i) and "schema".
+	                      Note that at the point that this event fires, the relation DOES NOT YET have any column defaults or constraints.
+[Corresponds to OAT_CREATE hook.]

+	relation.rename
+	relation.drop

+	constraint.add
+	constraint.alter
+	constraint.drop

     `column_add`          ALTER TABLE ...
 ADD COLUMN ...
     `column_alter_type`   ALTER TABLE ...
 ALTER COLUMN ...
 SET DATA TYPE ...
     `column_drop`         ALTER TABLE ...
 DROP COLUMN ...